-The additional required course, the Law & Health Sciences Concentration Seminar, provides students with the opportunity to delve deeply into a cutting-edge issue related to law and health sciences and draft a seminar paper of publishable quality.
+The additional required course, the Health Law & Policy Concentration Seminar, provides students with the opportunity to delve deeply into a cutting-edge issue related to health law and policy and draft a seminar paper of publishable quality.
 Seminar students receive substantial feedback and guidance throughout the semester to help them improve their research, analysis, writing, oral presentation, and editing skills.
 There is a wide array of courses and clinics related to both health and science now available at Hastings to round out the upper-level concentration requirements.

-Students can elect to take up to 6 units of coursework at UCSF**.
-Concentrators can participate in research and service opportunities that arise from networking in the UCSF/UC Hastings Consortium on Law, Science, and Health Policy’s broader community of scholars.
+In addition, concentrators can to take up to 6 units of coursework at UCSF** and participate in research and service opportunities that arise from networking in the UCSF/UC Hastings Consortium on Law, Science, and Health Policy’s broader community of scholars.
 Faculty members at UC Hastings and UCSF are engaged in a wide range of research projects and are eager to involve concentrators.

-The Concentration also offers a range of exciting opportunities for clinical experience, including our flagship acclaimed Medical-Legal Partnership for Seniors, the Health Track of the Individual Representation Clinic, or choices among a host of externship options.
+The Concentration also offers a range of exciting opportunities for clinical experience, including our acclaimed Medical-Legal Partnership for Seniors, the Health Track of the Individual Representation Clinic, and a host of externship options.

-Students who are interested in the Concentration should meet with a Concentration Advisor as early in their academic career as possible.
-Ideally, a student consults with the Concentration Advisor in the spring of their first year at Hastings regarding selection of courses for the fall 2L semester.
+Students interested in the Concentration should meet with a Concentration Advisor as early in their academic career as possible.
+Ideally, students would consult with the Concentration Advisor in the spring of their first year at Hastings regarding selection of courses for the fall 2L semester.
 Students who elect the Concentration after that time should meet with the Concentration Advisor as soon thereafter as possible to develop a curricular plan for their second and third years consistent with their educational and career goals.
 The advisor can help students balance their plan for specialization with their more general academic goals, such as inclusion of bar courses and satisfaction of UC Hastings requirements.

 ** UCSF is on a quarter system.
 Therefore, six (6) units of UCSF credit converts to four (4) Hastings units.

-Concentrators must satisfy 22 units of coursework related to law and health, as detailed below.
+Concentrators must satisfy 22 units of coursework related to health law and policy, as detailed below.

 Concentration Seminar in Law and Health Sciences (2 units):

 Students in the seminar will prepare a scholarly research paper which satisfies the Hastings writing requirement and the Health Law & Policy Concentration writing requirement.
-Students should complete this course in their third year as a capstone seminar; however, 2L students may apply to Professor Hooper or Professor Schwartz to take the seminar.
+Ideally, students would complete this course in their third year as a capstone seminar; however, 2L students may apply to Professor Hooper or Professor Schwartz to take the seminar.
 Preference will be given to 2Ls writing a journal note.

 Core Courses (minimum 8 units):